Piket-Bo-Berg Residents Association

 After “Yellow Cliff Road” you climb into Levant Hill and circle around Avontuur Dam via “Hello Kitty” named after John Ince’s chance encounter one evening with a Leopard.

-From “Hello Kitty” you cycle through “Marshlands” and enter Buglers Post farm, belonging to John and Marika Ince.
+From “Hello Kitty” you pass through “Marshlands” and enter Buglers Post farm, belonging to John and Marika Ince.

 One of the several highlights here include the “Muy Berg” single track, which will give you a splendid view of the Rooi Karoo.
 Next, the Pine Forest Play Park with some interesting obstacles including swinging bridges, ride the plank, drops and more, to test your skills!
 You then follow the fire break road around Buglers Post and climb to the Duncan’s farm, Pomona.

-Here your challenge is “The Throne” – a remarkable first effort at building a single track from Rob Duncan.
+Here you will encounter “The Throne” – a remarkable first effort at building a single track from Rob Duncan.
 Now you are at the highest elevation point of the route!
 And the last water point!

 More information: www.piketbobergtrails.com/